anoma/namada/ledger/README.md

 # Reset the state (resets Tendermint too)
 cargo run --bin anomad -- reset

-# Submit a transfer from "va" to "ba" of 10¤ to the Tendermint node
+# Submit a transaction with a wasm code
-cargo run --bin anomac -- transfer -s va -d ba -a 10
+cargo run --bin anomac -- tx -c ../tx_template/tx.wasm

 # Watch and on change run a node (the state will be persisted)
 cargo watch -x "run --bin anomad -- run"